frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

 - Port iOS jailed injector to the new arm64e ABI.
 This means iOS 14 beta 3 is now fully supported in jailed mode, even on A12+ devices.

+### Changes in 12.11.7

+- Improve libc detection on Linux and QNX.
+Thanks [@demantz][]!
+- Fix checking of symbol sizes in libdwarf backend.
+This means more reliable debug symbol resolution on Linux.
+- Fix brittle Android activity start logic.
+Thanks [@muhzii][]!
+- Improve Android Java hooking reliability by clearing the *kAccFastInterpreterToInterpreterInvoke* flag.
+Thanks [@deroko][]!
+- Guard against using Java wrappers after *$dispose()*, to make such dangerous bugs easier to detect.
+- Improve the frida-qml build system and add support for standalone use.

 [XNU driver]: https://github.com/frida/frida-core/tree/master/lib/xnu
 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0